Data-free Defense of Black Box Models Against Adversarial Attacks

-We summarize our contributions as follows: \begin{itemize} \item To the best of our knowledge, we are the first to propose and solve the novel problem of providing defense against adversarial attacks on a black box model without access to the network weights and in the absence of original training samples.\\ \item We propose a novel strategy to provide adversarial robustness against data-free black box attacks which has two key defense components:
+We summarize our contributions as follows: \begin{itemize} \item In this work, we investigate the largely underexplored yet critical challenge of defending against adversarial attacks on a \textit{black box model without access to the network weights and in the absence of original training samples}. \item We propose a novel strategy to provide adversarial robustness against data-free black box attacks by introducing two key defense components:

 i.)
 We propose a wavelet-based noise remover (WNR) containing selective wavelet coefficient module (Sec.~\ref{subsec:WCSM}) that aims to remove coefficients corresponding to high frequency components which are most likely to be corrupted by adversarial attack.